Flake2121/learningC/README.md

 # learningC
 a collection of my first few minor projects in C

-to compile programs run
+to compile programs run, depends on GMP
 **gcc \<NAME\>.c -o \<NAME\>.exe -static -lwinpthread -lm**

-if youre on linux youre smart enough to google it

-if youre on mac you will know someone on windows, who will know someone on linux
+if on windows find website and install if on linux you know how if on macos god help you